Sian user manual

 Ideal working environment

-Because I have underlying health conditions, I’m more comfortable working from home right now.
-Having said that, I love (and miss) being around people too!
+I’m more comfortable working from home day to day, and love spending time in-person where it has a purpose.
 Wherever I’m working from, I appreciate having somewhere quiet to go with good video conferencing tools, and ways to make sure everyone’s voice is heard and included.

 Effective communication

-If it's urgent - Slack or tweet me.
+If it's urgent - text me.
 If it's SUPER urgent - call or text me.
 Best not to bother with voicemail as it'll slow things down.
-If it's more appropriate to send an email, then go for it.
+If it's more appropriate to send a Slack or email, then go for it.
 I check emails regularly, but unless it's time critical it may take me a day or two to respond.

 I love visuals: post-its, vision boards, product canvases, impact maps, service blueprints, things stuck on walls.
 I use tools like Trello, Mural, and Miro to help visualise and collaborate as a team remotely.